 Innocent Spouse Relief is provided for under §6015 of the Internal Revenue Code.
 Innocent Spouse Relief provides for relief from the Joint and Severable liability that arises from filing a Joint tax return.
 In plain English, Innocent Spouse Relief stops you from owing the IRS.
 It stops the IRS from trying to collect those tax debts that you incurred while married.

 It does not stop the IRS from trying to collect those debts from your current or former partner who incurred them along with you.
 Innocent Spouse Relief was created to address the sometimes-inequitable situation when one spouse fraudulently avoided paying taxes.
 Then, the other spouse is stuck with consequences.

-Innocent Spouse relief was created to address the sometimes-inequitable situation when one spouse fraudulently avoided paying taxes and then other spouse getting stuck with consequences often because the former spouse is now penniless or that the spouse has since that time passed on.
-The most basic premise of innocent spouse relief is that “you aren’t aware that the tax should have been accessed or paid or that you believe you shouldn’t be held responsible for your partner’s act of omission”.
+Often because the former spouse is now penniless or has, since that time, passed on.
+The most basic premise of innocent spouse relief is that you aren’t aware that the tax should have been accessed or paid.
+You believe you shouldn’t be held responsible for your partner’s act of omission.

-So, to recap, innocent spouse stops the IRS from trying to collect back taxes from you if your spouse cheated on their taxes and you either didn’t know or if you did know and your safety might have been compromised by attempting to report or fix the situation.
+Innocent Spouse Relief stops the IRS from trying to collect back taxes from you if your spouse cheated on their taxes and you either didn’t know.
+If you did know, your safety might have been compromised by attempting to report or fix the situation.